Welcome to the Inqwire Coaching Guide.

 When you have an insight, you can capture it with the insight capture button.

-If you're on the Full Plan, all of your insights across all of your sessions with Inqwire will be recorded for you under Insights and saved within your Data File.
+All of your insights across all of your sessions with Inqwire will be recorded for you under Insights and saved within your Data File.

 Some insights you experience might stay with you for the rest of your life, others might only hold up for a few days, being replaced in the future by new insights after you gain new understanding that makes you see things differently.
 You can think of your Insights as a sort of living document, an ever changing record of the insights that help you reach more and more clarity about life.